-A gentle gaint who will be sorely missed by everyone, he had geven as much and had so much more to give.
-Although this sure we will eventually be able to find people to take on he vetope miles, i m equaty sure and take minor than just one porton to to he homs.
-Though there 5 - you can allered down own, Though Strate 5 out 6
+A gentle gains who will be solvey missed by everyone, he had given as much and had so much more to give.
+Although this gure we will eventually be able to find people to take on his vertous nine.
+I'm equally sure it and take more than just one person to til hin bonts.
+Trough filmer 5 - you can atland down now, Trough Bravo 5 out. ©

-Taxandron the selecto given by North Cantolin (Tr.
-895497) at Anatom's funeral services
+Desert on the sidulo given by North Campile (Tr.
+999/87) at